grafana/k6/README.md

 ## Support

-To get help about usage, report bugs, suggest features and discuss k6 with other users see [SUPPORT.md](SUPPORT.md).
+To get help, report bugs, suggest features, and discuss k6 with others, refer to [SUPPORT.md](SUPPORT.md).

 ## License